devleaks/lata-docs/docs/Configuration Files.md

 LATA uses a set of configuration files.
 All files are **Yaml** formatted.

-- Aircraft types and service equipment profile,
+- Aircraft types and service equipment position profile,
 - Ground support equipment,
 - Turnaround profile.